 - Yohan Cabaye has scored five Premier League goals from outside the box since August 2011 - more than anyone else over that period of time.

-- Newcastle has conceded in six of their last seven meetings with the visitors, losing its last encounter 2-0.
+- Newcastle have conceded in six of their last seven meetings with the visitors, losing their last encounter 2-0.

-- The home side has also not managed to beat Chelsea at St. James Park since May 2006 - a 1-0 win courtesy of a goal from Titus Bramble.
+- The home side have also not managed to beat Chelsea at St. James Park since May 2006 - a 1-0 win courtesy of a goal from Titus Bramble.

-- Rafa Benitez has taken 22 points from his 12 Premier League games at Chelsea; earlier this season, Di Matteo took 24 from 12.
+- Rafa Benitez has taken 22 points from his 12 Premier League games at Chelsea; earlier this season, Di Matteo took 24 from twelve.

 - Juan Mata, who may miss out here, has been involved in 17 goals (nine goals, eight assists) in 19 Premier League starts for Chelsea this season.

-- Chelsea has opened the scoring 15 times in the Premier League this season, more than any other side.
+- Chelsea have opened the scoring 15 times in the Premier League this season, more than any other side.

-- Frank Lampard has scored nine goals in 11 Premier League starts this season.
+- Frank Lampard has scored nine goals in eleven Premier League starts this season.
 He is 13/2 to score the last goal in the game with bet365.